dhaDang/cse15l-lab-reports/labreport.md

 **Congrats!
 You completed step 1**

 ### Step Two: Remotely Connecting
 Now that you have Visual Studio Code installed, you want to use the terminal to connect with a remote computer!
-In this case, we're trying to log in with a course specific account with ieng6.
+In this case, we're trying to log in with a course specific account with UCSD's ieng6 server.
 <br>
 Note: ignore the next few lines if you have a Mac, only complete the next two steps if you're on Windows!
 * Install git